makersacademy/bowling-challenge/development-notes.md

 - handling bonus points. - partial
     - need to handle multiple strikes in a row - done
 - final frame logic
-    - need to look at 10th frame no strike or spare
+    - need to look at 10th frame no strike or spare - done
-    - need to look at strike
+    - need to look at strike - done
-    - need to look at spare
+    - need to look at spare - done

-- add import/export
+- add import/export - not done
-- add Travis, Karma, etc...
+- add Travis, Karma, etc...- not done

-- optional - pictures and victory messages!
+- optional - pictures and victory messages!- not done